junkboy0315/github-token-getter/README.md

     git clone THIS_REPOSITORY
     ```

-3. Open `src/config.ts` and enter github `client_id` and `client_secret` of yours.
+3. Open `src/config.ts` and edit `client_id` and `client_secret`.
+These values ​​can be obtained from the github console.
 Note that these keys should not be disclosed to the public.
     ```
     cd github-token-getter
-    vi src/config
+    vi ./src/config.ts
     ```

 4. Deploy